jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/signature/signature.rst

 How to add signature field to template
 ======================================

-1. To add field to structured document, place text cursor where you want field to be added and click its button (alternatively it can be placed via dgar & drop)
+1. To add field to structured document, place text cursor where you want field to be added and click its button (alternatively it can be placed via drag & drop)

 .. image:: pic_signature/signatureIcon.png
    :width: 600
    :align: center

-2. To add field to PDF document, drag and drop it to desired place in the document.
+2. To add field to PDF document, drag & drop it to desired place in the document.
 It can be moved around and resized by lower left corner afterwards

 .. image:: pic_signature/signaturePDF.png
    :width: 600